KptnKMan/rak8s/README.md

 In the [all.yml](group_vars/all.yml) file, these are the verified tested versions of a running from scratch cluster.
 Kubernetes can run a different version from the cluster version, but in testing these versions are matched.
 I've worked to make sure that 3 versions are supported, meaning `1.11/10/9.x`, so anything kube `1.8.x` and older definitely won't work.
-Flannel is usually always `v0.10.0`, docker is always `18.04.0`.
-Your mileage may vary.
+Flannel is usually always `0.10.0`, docker is always `18.03.1`.
+Your mileage may vary, but these worked in testing.
 Weave is preferred CNI since they [fixed the bug](https://github.com/raspberrypi/linux/issues/2580) in RPi firmware. :)
 * version_kubernetes: `1.11.0`, `1.10.5`, `1.9.9`
 * version_kube_cluster: `1.11.0`, `1.10.5`, `1.9.9`
 * version_flannel: `0.10.0`